eslamabdo18/trading-system/readme.md

     http://localhost:8000/api/stocks/c5165fef-bb13-4913-b92a-0eef45b3d53e?from_date=2022-12-05 00:00:00&to_date=2022-12-06 00:00:00

 > we could filter by any range of dates or by any time in a specific date if i want to get the data in hour from_date will be 2022-12-05 04:00:00 and to_date will be 2022-12-05 05:00:00. if you want to get data between 2 dates without time you have also to specify the time frame to 00:00:00 as mentioned in the url above

+you could find the others APIs in the postman collection

+## 🗒  Appendix
+In this project I used django (python) to consume ``VerneMQ`` topic, I used ``Phao`` client to connect to this topic and consume it.
+Each message I receive from the topic I insert it to ``postgresSQL `` database.

+##### In buy/sell
+when the user create ``buy/sell`` order if the user has the total money ( total * upper bound) that he wrote in the upper bound the the system will freeze this amount and add this order to pending orders table and check in every message i receive if i there are any match with any of the pending orders i complete the transactions and remove the order from pending orders.
+The order could be done in multiable transactions E.g:

+> if I created buy order with ``` upper_bound:20,total:100 ``` and the
+> current stock price is ```price:20, avalablity:50 ```  the user will
+> get the 50 stock and when it match again with the price in another
+> message the user will take the rest of the total

+also i have ``Userstocks``  and ``userTransactions`` table, userStocks unique within user_id and stock_id to save only the total of each stock.
+In the userTransactions i save all the transactions with the price of each buy/sell transaction so i can track all the prices.

+To handle any ``race condition`` or any ``duplicate  ``  I created atomic transaction with locking in the insertions of the order so I can make sure there are no duplicates